 This is a comment a reader just submitted and I thought it would be a great discussion to have on this blog.
-I’ve always said I am NOT A LICENSED THERAPIST- I’m just a girl who has been in the marriage trenches fro almost 15 years (This December 19, 2013) and am utterly fascinated by the ability to sustain monogamy.
+I’ve always said I am NOT A LICENSED THERAPIST- I’m just a girl who has been in the marriage trenches for 17 years and am utterly fascinated by the ability to sustain monogamy.
 I also created this blog as a space where we could all come together and hash out what was really going on behind the closed doors of a relationship with no sugar coating and brutal honesty- warts and all.

 All this being said what I’ve gleaned from marriage and the daily work of being in a relationship is: You cannot live in the past.
 You cannot allow grudges, guilt and resentment to sit in the pit of your stomach.
 They will eventually turn into a raging hostility that your partner will never be able to overcome.
 If you are feeling something you need to say it; you need to come clean about your internal life with your partner as hard as that might be.
 And yes, in my opinion, I do think this woman needs to come clean to this man she is about to marry.
 Do I think doing so will create friction- YES.
 But I don’t think a relationship that is not honest can go the distance.
 It will have cracks in its foundation that will eventually lead to its ultimate demise.
 This woman’s guilt over her past indiscretions- FULL ON SEX OR NOT- will haunt her and will insidiously creep into their union.
 I think a couple needs to be clean- honest and able to work on whatever one of them needs help with.
 In this case I would advise this reader to tell her fiancee about her past.
 And hopefully they can move forward from there.